NLnetLabs/rpki-doc/source/routinator/interactive.rst

 ----------------

-You can check the RPKI origin validation status of a specific BGP announcement using the :command:`validate` subcommand and by supplying the ASN and prefix.
+You can check the RPKI origin validation status of a specific BGP announcement using the :subcmd:`validate` subcommand and by supplying the ASN and prefix.
 A validation run will be started before returning the result, making sure you get the latest information.
 If you would like a result from the current cache, you can use the :option:`--noupdate` or :option:`-n` option.